I have been collecting postcards all my life—just like my father did before me. I now have many thousands of them, both vintage and modern.

 Once the sheet was folded it wasn't easy to apply the glue precisely all the way to the inner edge of the fold so I applied it also to the extreme edge of the postcard too so that the glued area was maximised.

-6. After waiting for the first set to dry, repeat the procedure for the bottom set of postcards, but of course you have to glue these to the alternate "slope" of the concertina so that they lie towards the right.
+After waiting for the first set to dry, repeat the procedure for the bottom set of postcards.
+Note that for this bottom set, you need to glue the postcards to the alternate "slope" of the concertina so that they lie towards the right.

 Then I punched a hole in the centre of the front and back and tied it loosely with ribbon.
 I used reinforcers to protect the hole.